 - A Hosted PBX system can work with/alongside your existing telephone setup, or it can completely replace it.

 Most Hosted PBX packages from top providers include phone numbers, local and long-distance/international calls, and a raft of powerful features from which you can select exactly the right combination for you, to build a customized phone system truly tailored to your needs.

 Hosted PBX Benefits

 There are several key advantages to Hosted PBX systems when compared with traditional, analogue phone services.
 Here are the key points:

-- Initial Cost Savings.
-There is no large upfront investment when purchasing and setting up a Hosted PBX system, and then is no expensive on-site hardware to be maintained.
+✔ Initial Cost Savings.
+There is no large upfront investment when purchasing a Hosted PBX system, as you won't need expensive on-site hardware.
 Using a Hosted PBX solution changes the paradigm from investing in a tangible phone system PBX “unit” to treating your phone system as a service, that is billed on a rolling, monthly basis.

-- Flexibility Of Location.
-With a Hosted PBX your phone system is truly a “virtual phone system”, enabling your employees to work from anywhere, be it their homes, different offices, smartphones on the move, or anywhere overseas.
+✔ Flexibility Of Location.
+With Hosted PBX you truly gain a “virtual phone system”, enabling your employees to work from anywhere, be it their homes, different offices, smartphones on the move, or anywhere overseas.

-- Scalability.
-One of the reasons that traditional PBX systems were prohibitively expensive was that they still operated using the inherent limitations of physical connections and hardware units configured for certain/maximum numbers of users.
-With a Hosted PBX operating on a system of virtual extensions and connections, there are no such limitations and the system can be expanded as and when your growing business requires it.
+✔ Scalability.
+Traditional PBX systems operate using the inherent limitations of physical connections and hardware units, configured for certain/maximum numbers of users.
+A Hosted PBX operates on a system of virtual extensions and connections, meaning there are no such limitations and the system can be expanded as and when your growing business requires it.